JBarretta/mockup/README.md

 ## Release Libraries

-[Goal]: Intuitively direct users towards publications through all likely paths
+Goal: Intuitively direct users towards publications through all likely paths

 #You can use the [editor on GitHub](https://github.com/JBarretta/mockup/edit/master/README.md) to maintain and preview the #content for your website in Markdown files.